 The evaluation of the shares by the share market will change significantly; the acquirer’s price-earnings ratio will rise, and will finally meet the allotment standards stipulated by Securities Regulation and then achieve the objective of raising further financing within the share market.

 Maintain competitive advantages, overcome barriers to entry

-During the economic global financial crisis, enterprises had to face tough competition for survival and development.
-To prevent being acquired by larger enterprises, some companies had to buy other companies or they had to unite with other companies in the form of a group companies.
-Furthermore, M&A’s can make it comparatively easier to enter new business areas for enterprises.
-In this way, corporations can bypass trade barriers, launch new businesses, exploit and dominate the market, and reap long-term large profits.
+During the global economic financial crisis, enterprises had to face tough competition for survival and development.
+To prevent being acquired by larger enterprises, some companies had to buy other companies, or they had to unite with other companies in the form of group companies.

-There are some other motivating factors for M&A’s, such as speculative activity, discovering and buying target companies in which market value is underestimated, improving reputation of the corporation and management and increasing market value.
+There are some other motivating factors for M&As, such as speculative activity, discovering and buying target companies in which market value is underestimated, improving the reputation of the corporation and management and increasing market value.

 Motivation of government